sbardian/gatsby-plugin-breadcrumb/README.md

   } = pageContext

   // Example of dynamically using location prop as a crumbLabel
-  // NOTE: this will not work for every case and is only and example const customCrumbLabel = location.pathname.toLowerCase().replace('-', ' ')
+  // NOTE: this code will not work for every use case, and is only an example const customCrumbLabel = location.pathname.toLowerCase().replace('-', ' ')

   return (